-The Board of Public Utilities recently approved a transition from utility to BPU administration of the New Jersey Clean Energy Program.
-The BPU's Office of Clean Energy is also in the process of issuing requests for proposals to hire program managers that will manage the implementation of the programs.
+The Board of Public Utilities (BPU) recently approved a transition from utility to BPU administration of New Jersey's Clean Energy Program.
+The BPU's Office of Clean Energy is also in the process of either commissioning other state agencies to manage programs or issuing requests for proposals to hire program managers to manage the implementation of programs.
 It is currently anticipated that the transition from utility program management to management by the selected contractors will occur in early 2005.
 The evaluation activities set out below reflect the expectation that utilities will soon be winding down activities currently provided in support of the programs.